First Patient-Led Project

 - Summary TMJ Components and Repair

 A unique aspect of the RT is that it is patient-centered.
 As such, we invite you – TMJ patients – to get involved.
 Your participation can range from participating in surveys from home to participating in meetings and advocacy efforts in Washington DC.
 Please join us and be part of the solution!
-Register and join the RoundTable.
+Register with us as a patient advocate and join the RoundTable.